GarettCooper/emulator_6502/README.md

 }

 ```
 Each cycle/instruction the processor borrows mutable ownership of the interface in order to read and write to it.

+NOTE: When an instruction is executed, the entire computation is carried out simultaneously before the processor simply waits for the
+remaining number of cycles, meaning that timing of reads and writes is only accurate on an instruction-by-instruction basis, not cycle-by-cycle

+### Supported Features:
+* Binary Coded Decimal when the "binary_coded_decimal" compilation feature is enabled
+* ... hopefully more if I get around to it

+Currently undocumented instructions are implemented as placeholder functions which cause the emulator to panic when called.